 Page 2 (paper form): Emergence Count Data Form: Use this form for recording the actual bat count.
+We ask that you complete these counts twice each season.
 You can count as many times as you like, just fill out a table on page 2 each time if using the paper form.
 Record the: